modx-pro/Docs/docs/en/guide/howto.md

 ## plop generator

-For those who want to add new component documentation to the project, the [plop] generator script is integrated.
+For those who want to add new documentation of the extra to the project, the [plop] generator script is integrated.

 ### Instructions